Twelfth siege of Gibraltar: Siege

 The besieging French and Spanish forces were reinforced on 4 October when 19 French warships "great and small of the line of battle" escorted troop ships carrying 3,000 men with heavy guns and supplies of ammunition to a landing point near the ruined Roman town of Carteia at the head of the Bay of Gibraltar.
 This brought the number of soldiers under Villadarias's command to some 7,000, which Hesse estimated consisted of eight Spanish and six French battalions of foot plus nine cavalry squadrons.
 Most of the French ships left on 24 October, to the surprise of the defenders, though six remained behind to blockade Gibraltar.

 After the reinforcements had settled in, the Spanish began digging siege lines and trenches towards the confederate positions.
 The first attack came on 26 October when Spanish guns opened fire on the confederate defences around the Round Tower, causing considerable damage.
 A French force carried out a simultaneous raid of Gibraltar's harbour, burning the bomb ship.
 Villadarias then carried out a heavy bombardment of the San Pablo bastion using 27 guns and 16 mortars, which managed to breach it.
 Among the casualties were the two feuding colonels, Fox and Nugent, who were killed on successive days.
 At the same time, an epidemic disease broke out among the Gibraltar garrison, reducing their effective numbers to about 1,300 men.

 The position of the garrison looked increasingly precarious.
 Hesse sent a message to Admiral Leake at Lisbon requesting his urgent assistance after the appearance of French ships in the bay.
 After receiving the message on 21 October, Leake set sail at once, bringing more supplies for the defenders.
-In the meantime, Hesse had to deal with an internal threat – a plot by some Habsburg Spanish officers, aided by some clergymen and British officers, to betray the garrison.
+In the meantime, Hesse had to deal with an internal threat – a plot by several Spanish officers, aided by a number of Catholic clergymen and English officers, to betray the garrison.
 He wrote to Charles in mid-October to inform the Archduke of what had happened: